AeRabelais/aerabelais.github.io/README.md

 **Symbi** _(Aug 2020 - Present)_ <br>
 An AI-based pair learning program that matches students with complementary strengths to co-work on math and science problems.<br>

--Tools: Java, Python, Spring MVC, SQL
+- Primary Tools: Java, Python, Spring MVC, SQL

 **Co-Founder and Contributor to The Physics Hub** _(Deb 2018 - Present)_ <br>
 An open source physics simulations project that is being developed by physics students worldwide and aims to deliver clear and easy to understand physics simulations free for everyone! <br>

--Tools: Javascript, HTML
+- Primary Tools: Javascript, HTML, GitHub

 **MyLilLocalizer** _(Sept 2019 - Nov 2020)_ <br>
 A paired GitHub bot and application that localizes code documentation into oftentimes neglected character languages (Russian, Mandarin, Japanese, Arabic). <br>

--Tools: Javascript, Java, Python, Spring MVC, SQL
+- Primary Tools: Javascript, Java, Python, Spring MVC, SQL

 **Light Curve Simulator + Analyzer** _(Oct 2018 - April 2019)_<br>
 An application that builds light curves and analyzes the properties obtained for twin stars and clusters. <br>

--Tools: Java, R, Spring MVC, SQL
+- Primary Tools: Java, R, Spring MVC, SQL

 ## 🧩 Extracurricular Involvement